-COTIF provisions equivalent to Commission Implementing Regulation (EU) 402/2013 are set out in the UTP GEN-G.
+COTIF provisions concerning risk evaluation and assessment equivalent to Commission Implementing Regulation (EU) 402/2013 are set out in the UTP GEN-G.

 The risk assessment is based on the following commonly accepted risk acceptance principles:

 - the application of codes of practice and risk evaluation, and/or - use of reference system and risk evaluation, and/or - an explicit risk estimation and evaluation.